 Types of tomatoes

 Determinate tomatoes – Space dwarf determinate tomatoes, which only grow 12 to 18 inches tall one to two feet apart.
 Full-sized determinate tomatoes should be planted two feet apart.
+If growing micro tomatoes, which are ultra compact varieties, space them 8 to 10 inches apart.

 How far apart to space the rows?